 It is the first time my classmates and I visited an assembly plant; we were all very intrigued.
 What strikes me most is that ADM does not produce batch products, but instead produces mixed products with different specifications through prepared codes, SPS line, FIFO and ‘pokayoke’ to reduce human errors during assembling.
 As the company inherits many Japanese work ethics, ‘kaizen’, continuous improvements, are used thoroughly.

-On behalf of the IBA students, I would like to thank Sir Stephanus, Pak Beni and Miss Shinta for arranging as well as accompanying us in our learning experience!
+On behalf of the BA students, I would like to thank Sir Stephanus, Pak Beni and Miss Shinta for arranging as well as accompanying us in our learning experience!

 By: Ida Ayu ‘Ling-Ling’ Widja Patni